marinPh/SpaceObjectRendering/readMe.md

 ## State of project

 Project is finished but after taking a look recently some modifictions would be needed to be used by OutOfLab users so I will implement the settings extractor as the oringinal blender is too big for git.

+## Examples and Report

+You can find examples images in ./examples and example htmls of objects used in ./objects/html/ and to find the htmls of trajectories ./input/objectID_poseID (000 is random so no trajectories) and their will be my report as a PDF if you are interested.